 Fair Value Disclosures-The Company classifies and records cash and investments in U.S. government agencies and securities as Level 1 within the fair value hierarchy.
 Accounts receivable, short-term other assets, accounts payable and accrued liabilities are also classified as Level 1.
 The carrying amounts of these assets and liabilities approximate their fair value due to their relatively short-term nature.
-Cash equivalents and investments in corporate bonds are classified as Level 2 within the fair value hierarchy (see Note 3 - Fair Value for further information).
-Significant unobservable inputs with respect to the fair value measurement of the Level 3 contingent consideration liability is developed using Company data.
+Cash equivalents and investments in corporate bonds and commercial paper are classified as Level 2 within the fair value hierarchy (see Note 3 - Fair Value for further information).
+The book value of the Company's fixed interest rate debt approximates its fair value as of June 30, 2016.
+Fixed interest rate debt fair value is determined by calculating the net present value of future debt payments and is classified as Level 2.
+Significant unobservable inputs with respect to the Level 3 fair value measurement of the contingent consideration liability is developed using Company data.
 When an input is changed, the corresponding valuation models are updated and the results are analyzed for reasonableness.